z3f1r0/z3f1r0.github.io/_posts/2022-12-01-my-first-post.md

 I'd like to start writing about my passion in computers and in cybersecurity particularly.

 ## Where I can start?
 I have to practice with markdown syntax.
-I found a [very useful guide](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#links) and I should  write too much in order to memorize every special format.
+I found a [very useful guide](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#links) and I should  write a lot in order to memorize every special format.
 In this moment I am writing on [https://stackedit.io](https://stackedit.io), a wonderful online editor for markdown.

 ![Alt text](https://raw.githubusercontent.com/z3f1r0/z3f1r0.github.io/master/img/stackedit.png)